-The Company currently has one active stock plan, which became effective in 2017 upon the completion of the Combination.
-This plan replaced the HomeAdvisor 2013 Incentive plan, which governed equity awards prior to the Combination.
+The Company currently has one active stock plan, which became effective in 2017 upon the completion of the combination of IAC's HomeAdvisor business and Angie's List, Inc. on September 29, 2017 (the "Combination").
 The 2017 plan covers stock options, stock appreciation rights and RSU awards, including those that are linked to the achievement of the Company's stock price, known as market-based awards ("MSUs") and those that are linked to the achievement of a performance target, known as performance-based awards ("PSUs"), denominated in shares of ANGI Homeservices common stock, as well as provides for the future grant of these and other equity awards.
 The 2017 plan authorizes the Company to grant awards to its employees, officers, directors and consultants.
-At December 31, 2019, there are 19.6 million shares available for grant under the 2017 plan.
+At December 31, 2020, there are 15.2 million shares available for grant under the 2017 plan.